-Chapter 8 Advanced Configuration
+Chapter 7 Advanced Configuration of the Router

-This chapter describes how to configure the advanced features of your 108 Mbps Wireless Media Router WGT634U.
-These features can be found under the Advanced heading in the main menu of the browser interface.
+This chapter describes how to configure the advanced features of your MR814 v3 Cable/DSL Wireless Router.
+These features can be found under the Advanced heading in the Main Menu of the browser interface.

-Configuring Port Forwarding to Local Servers
+Configuring for Port Forwarding to Local Servers

-Although the router causes your entire local network to appear as a single machine to the Internet, you can make a local server (for example, a Web server or game server) visible and available to the Internet.
+Although the router causes your entire local network to appear as a single machine to the Internet, you can make a local server (for example, a web server or game server) visible and available to the Internet.
 This is done using the Port Forwarding menu.
-From the main menu of the browser interface, under the Advanced heading, select Port Forwarding to view the port forwarding menu, shown below.
+From the Main Menu of the browser interface, under Advanced, click on Port Forwarding to view the port forwarding menu, shown below.